Celebrating 15 years of… patient advocacy

 Our Patient Information Days

-These informal settings give people affected by mito the chance to have their voices heard away from the sterile and sometimes unsettling environment of a doctor’s office or hospital ward.
+These informal settings give people affected by mitochondrial disease the chance to have their voices heard away from the sterile and sometimes unsettling environment of a doctor’s office or hospital ward.
 The feedback we collect from these gatherings is used to inform our charity’s policy and aims, as well as those of national and international bodies involved in the fight against mitochondrial disorders.
 This information is then used to help direct research, design clinical trials, develop potential treatments and create clinical care guidelines.

 And, of course, there’s Katie!

-Our very own Katie joined the team last year as Science and Patient Engagement Officer.
+Our very own Katie joined the team last year as Science & Patient Engagement Officer.
 She’s a qualified children’s nurse who understands the importance of research in providing hope for families affected by rare diseases, and part of her role is to work closely with our mito community, listening to their needs and helping to ensure they have a voice in research and care provision.
-“I love having the opportunity to raise awareness of mito,” Katie explained.
-“I work so closely with patients and their families to understand their needs, and then I communicate this to scientists, researchers and industry.”

 By listening to patients and their families, we’ve helped ensure that the services provided by our charity and partner organisations (including the NHS) are appropriate, effective and ethical.
 Patients have helped inform our policy making at every turn, from the support services we provide to new diagnostic techniques and research into potential treatments.
 As a result, the patient voice has never been louder in the field of mitochondrial medicine.
 Many doctors, clinical specialists, researchers, drug companies and healthcare providers all now include patient advocacy groups in their policy-making.

-But this can only happen while mito patients’ voices continue to be heard.
+But this can only happen while mitochondrial disease patients’ voices continue to be heard.
 The more we listen to them, the closer we can get to uncovering new treatments and that all-important cure.
 And that’s the reason why patient advocacy has been at the heart of our charity since its inception.
 Help us to keep it that way.

 Donate today